 4. Holiday at home in a Caribbean beach bar

 If you want to bring that elusive holiday vibe to your home, a Caribbean bar is the right choice for you.
-This may seem expensive at first – which it does indeed.
+This may seem expensive at first.
+However, having looked into it, we were pleasantly surprised to discover that it’s actually one of those unlikely garden bar ideas on a budget.

 You can build a small garden bar mostly out of pallets and give it a tiki finish for an authentic look without breaking the bank.
 We recommend surrounding it with decking and adding a few wicker chairs and stools, as well as a couple of brightly coloured bar umbrellas to complete your tropical setup.